 - i.
 No. of samples received

 - ii.
 No. of samples tested

 - iii.
 No. of samples under testing

 - iv.
 No. of positive samples

-8.2 Testing criteria
+- 8.2 Testing criteria

-Laboratory/s will undertake testing of: (i) All symptomatic individuals who have undertaken international travel in the last 14 days (ii) All symptomatic contacts of laboratory confirmed cases, (iii) All symptomatic health care workers, (iv) All hospitalized patients with SARI and (v) Asymptomatic direct and high-risk contacts of a confirmed case should be tested once between day 5 and day 14 of coming in his/her contact.
+Laboratory/s will undertake testing of:

+(i) All symptomatic individuals who have undertaken international travel in the last 14 days,

+- (ii) All symptomatic contacts of lab confirmed cases, - (iii) All symptomatic health care workers, - (iv) All patients with SARI (fever and cough and/or shortness of breath) and - (v) Asymptomatic direct and high-risk contacts of a confirmed case should be tested once between day 5 and day 14 of coming in his/her contact.